decred/dcrdex/README.md

 ## Fees

-The dex does not charge fees, but users have to pay on-chain transaction fees.
+The dex does not charge trading fees, but users have to pay on-chain transaction fees.
 Unlike on centralized exchanges where users can trade any arbitrary amount of funds, orders on the dex must be made in increments of a specified lot size.
 For example, if the lot size for the DCR/BTC market is 40 DCR, users can make orders to buy or sell DCR in increments of 40.